Table of Contents

 The legacy of the father of medicine

 Hippocrates, regarded as the father of medicine to this day, had a long line of successors who looked up to the man’s brilliance.
 His methodologies showed a new direction in the history of medical science and remained undeterred for centuries.
 After Hippocrates’s death, his successors refused further improvements and treated patients based on their master’s theories.
-Critics have noted that the practice of noting a patient’s clinical case history faded after Hippocrates.
+Critics have noted that the practice of documenting a patient’s clinical case history faded after Hippocrates.

 However, in the middle ages, entire Europe and Arabian lands celebrated the father of medicine for many centuries.
 The 19th-century European practitioners like Thomas Sydenham, William Osler, William Heberden, and Jean-Mariot Charcot revived the methods of the father of medicine and began elucidating them.